AndreySosnovyy/flutter_pin_code_ui/add_new_animation.md

-If you added a new animation which lasts for 3 seconds, and it was called, core widget will display it, give 3 seconds to play an animation, and then it will be replaced with a next one from the queue (or earlier if animation is interruptible) or with a static Indicator if there are no any.
+If you added a new animation which lasts for 3 seconds, and it was called, core widget will display it, give 3 seconds to play an animation, and then it will be replaced with a next one from the queue (or earlier if animation is interruptible) or with a static Pin Indicator if there are no any.
+The only limitation in this case is animation duration, but it is also configured by you in advance.
 </br>
 </br>
 </br>